-Decisions about access to government archives during the restricted access period are made by the responsible public sector organisation (refer to section "Public Access within the Restricted Access Period").
+Decisions about access to government archives during the restricted access period are made by the responsible public sector organisation (see Archives Advice 4: Public Access to Government Archives in the Restricted Access Period).

-DETERMINING RESTRICTED ACCESS PERIOD
+DETERMINING OPEN ACCESS PERIOD

 Determination of the restricted access period for government archives should be made with the view to making archives available to the public.
 This is consistent with the intent of the Information Act which is to make government information available unless it is in the public interest to restrict access, or for the protection of privacy.
 In the majority of cases, government archives will be opened after a restricted access period of 30 years.